qaiserfatmi/MachineLearning/README.md

-This is a tutorial for NumPy inspired by https://github.com/RajarshiRay25
+These tutorials are inspired by https://github.com/RajarshiRay25